This website relates to adult cosmetic surgery and is intended for those aged 18+

 Paediatric Adenotonsillectomy Overview

 Paediatric adenotonsillectomy is a procedure performed by Dr Griffin, an ENT, Head and Neck Surgeon.
-Here, we provide essential information about the general indications for paediatric adenotonsillectomy, details about the basic operation, and what to expect during the recovery process.
+This page provides general information about why the procedure may be recommended, an outline of the operation, and what to expect during recovery.

 General Indications for Paediatric Adenotonsillectomy

-Paediatric adenotonsillectomy is a common surgical procedure recommended for children with various conditions affecting the tonsils and adenoids, including:
+Paediatric adenotonsillectomy may be considered for children who have conditions affecting the tonsils and adenoids, including:

 Paediatric Adenotonsillectomy Operation

-• Haemostasis: Any bleeding from the surgical sites will be carefully controlled to minimise the risk of post-operative bleeding.
+• Haemostasis: Any bleeding is managed to reduce the risk of post-operative bleeding.

 Recovery After Paediatric Adenotonsillectomy